jmickey/blog-hugo/content/posts/openfaas.md

 kubectl apply -f ./yaml
 ```

-{{% tip class="warning" %}}The YAML installation is only recommended for local development, for deployment into a production environment it is recommended you use the Helm installation detailed [here](https://docs.openfaas.com/deployment/kubernetes/#a-deploy-with-helm-for-production){{% /tip %}}
+{{% tip class="warning" %}}**Important:** The YAML installation is only recommended for local development, for deployment into a production environment it is recommended you use the Helm installation detailed [here](https://docs.openfaas.com/deployment/kubernetes/#a-deploy-with-helm-for-production){{% /tip %}}

 ## Install the `faas-cli`